strykeforce/classroom/src/swerve/appendix.md

 The velocity profile is, for each trajectory point, the **time** that point is reached, and the **velocity** and **acceleration** at that point.
 This calculation is called trajectory parameterization.

+This is calculated by the [`TrajectoryParameterizer`](https://first.wpi.edu/wpilib/allwpilib/docs/release/java/edu/wpi/first/wpilibj/trajectory/TrajectoryParameterizer.html) class.

 \

 When you combine this with the **position** and **travel direction** of each trajectory point given by spline parameterization, we have all the information we need for the robot to drive the trajectory.
 (Spline parameterization also give us **curvature** at each trajectory point.)

 ---

-This is done with the [`TrajectoryParameterizer`](https://first.wpi.edu/wpilib/allwpilib/docs/release/java/edu/wpi/first/wpilibj/trajectory/TrajectoryParameterizer.html) class.
+The `TrajectoryParameterizer` class calculates the final trajectory points.

 \